Alluxio/alluxio/docs/en/Alluxio-Storage.md

 The easiest way to configure Alluxio storage is to use the default single-tier mode.

+Note that this doc refers to local storage and terms like `mount` refer to mounting in the local filesystem, not to be confused with Alluxio's `mount` concept for under storages.

 Out-of-the-box Alluxio will provision a ramdisk on every worker and take a percentage of the system's total memory.
 This ramdisk will be used as the only storage medium allocated to each Alluxio worker.